chanulee/chanulee/README.md

 ## Hi, This is Chanwoo!
-HCI researcher / design engineer at Imperial College London and Royal College of Art
+Human-Centred Computing and HCI at Imperial College London and Royal College of Art

 ## Area of Interest
 ### Local LLMs